RCIC-UCI-Public/website-rcic/docs/source/hpc3/hpc3.rst

 and the now-retired HPC clusters.
 Condo clusters have one model of expanding capacity - users purchase physical hardware.

+UCI has purchased both CPU and GPU nodes hardware as part of HPC3.
+Annual funds are used to add to this resource enabling RCIC to provide :ref:`no-cost allocations <allocations>` to a larger fraction of the UCI research community.

+HPC3 includes a rich collection of domain-specific :ref:`modules` software packages.

 **HPC3 supports expansion through hardware purchase and enables additional capacity via:**
   | :ref:`no-cost allocations` allocations granting of cycles from UCI-purchased hardware
   | :ref:`recharge allocations` purchase allocations of cycles by the core-hour